Takacs-Bence/binxml/README.md

-# POC for XML binary serialization
+# binxml - a binary XML protocol implemented in C

-Binary XML serialization protocol that uses binary tables to encode/decode data, written in C. Serialized files are more compact to send over network and faster to process. <br>
+Binary XML serialization protocol that uses binary structure tables to encode/decode data. <br>
-Resembles to protobuf with generated C header files for types to allow modifications and integration into code-base. <br>
-Is only a POC, not the whole XML spec is implemented. <br>

-## Story and goal
-Coming from a Java Enterprise background I had experience with XML, protobuf and binary table structures. <br> Having developed an interest for lower level programming, I developed this idea to encode an XML by restrainted by its schema definition. <br>
-Being my first real C project, I am also exploring how to write C code. <br>

-Two weeks into development, I have found that BiM (Binary MPEG format for XML) standard and EXI (Efficient XML Interchange) do already exist. <br>
-My goal is not to write the protocol for the whole XML specification, or to compete with these implementations, but rather to finish my initial idea in a reasonable time frame.

-## Disadvantages
+### Disadvantages
-The XML schema has to match between communicating parties. <br> Versioning is not part of the protocol. <br>
-Debugging binary format is time consuming and not human-friendly without tools. <br>
+The XML schema has to match between communicating parties. <br> Debugging binary format is time consuming and not human-friendly without tools. <br>

+## Disclaimer
+<strong>binxml is not producion ready!<strong>
+The project is a work in progress and the initial scope has many limitations e.g. what parts of an XML schema is supported. <br>
+At this point if the XSD has complexTypes or/and elements with nested anonymous complexTypes in it, it is going to work.
+Other components like simpleType, simpleContext, complexContext  are not supported yet. <br>
+From an attribute point of view, attributes other than ```name``` and ```type``` are ignored.

 ## Build and run
 On a Unix-based system, run ```./build.sh``` .
 It uses clang. <br>